hgcl/clara-le/src/posts/sick-days-cheatsheet.md

 - To test: wrist acupressure to [point Neiguan (P-6)](https://www.youtube.com/watch?v=XNDoQm8wxHg&t=25s)
 - To test: candied ginger or fennel tea

+## For a bloated belly

+- Belly self massage: lie down on the back, a pillow under the knees, gently massage your belly with clockwise circular motions.

 ## To prevent sinusitis

 I have a sensitive nose that easily transforms an inoffensive cold into full-fledged sinusitis.
 Here are ways to prevent it: